Quickguides

 Procedural law

-Law applicable to the arbitration clause
+Law governing the arbitration agreement

 Scope and validity of the arbitration clause

-Generally, arbitration clauses will cover all disputes arising out of the relevant contract and courts and arbitral tribunals will not favour arguments that say that certain disputes do not fall within the wording of the clause as a matter of construction.
-Also, another result of the principle of separability discussed above is that an arbitration clause will remain valid even if the contract in which it is found is alleged to be invalid.
+Another result of the principle of separability discussed above is that an arbitration clause will remain valid even if the contract in which it is found is alleged to be invalid.
 Moreover, there are limited grounds to challenge the validity of an arbitration clause itself.
-The New York Convention provides that the courts of a signatory country must uphold an arbitration clause unless the clause is "null and void, inoperative or incapable of being performed".
+The New York Convention provides that the courts of a signatory country must uphold an arbitration clause, unless the clause itself is "null and void, inoperative or incapable of being performed".

 Choice of language